render of the demo scene - click to download the zip archive

 Place the I_exitportal node inside a mesh to convert it to an exit portal.
 Exit portals are generally used to light an interior scene with light from the outside.
 The normal of the exit portals faces must point into the interior.

-The only lights seen by Indigo are environment lights defined in the panel, area lights, emissive materials and mesh lights.
+The only lights seen by Indigo are environment lights defined in the panel, area lights and emissive materials.

 render region and forground alpha renders, the black is the